rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 It is the donor's responsibility to arrange appraisals for tax purposes.

+Every effort should be made to arrange financial appraisal of collection material prior to physical transfer to the Rose Library.

 Collection Services staff may occasionally be called on to assist in coordinating and facilitating financial appraisals of Rose Library collections or potential acquisitions.
 While we can facilitate the work of professional appraisers, Rose Library staff cannot provide or estimate a value for any special collections material per the [ACRL Code of Ethics for Special Collections Librarians](http://rbms.info/standards/code_of_ethics/), nor can we provide any tax advice to donors.

 If a curator or administrator chooses to engage an appraiser, they must schedule the appointment with the appraiser and contact the Accessioning and Collections Manager or Head of Collection Services as early as possible.

 Once an appraisal is scheduled, the Accessioning and Collections Manager will: